Tag: Free speech

 Firstly, it was watching a Russian oligarch with a criminal record using the libel law in Britain to silence all newspapers that wrote articles about him.
 Secondly, a great feminist writer, Ophelia Benson, co-wrote a book called “Does God Hate Women?” which was denounced overwhelmingly by the liberal press in Britain, including the paper I write for, the Observer.
 So once you start with an idea, the logic of the book then takes over.

 That’s not bad.
-Almost worth having one’s … Read the rest
+Almost worth having one’s book overwhelmingly denounced by the liberal press.

 Taslima Nasreen has a lot of tweets about the cancellation of (or move outside of) her book launch in Kolkata.
 News media have been quoting her tweets, so I might as well do a few too.
 (How nice it would be if she had a blog.)
 She is getting plenty of support.
 The bullies don’t have a monopoly, by any means.